toreller/ScalaColliderUGens/README.md

-## ScalaCollider-UGens
+# ScalaColliderUGens

-### statement
+## statement

+Specification and base API of [ScalaCollider](https://github.com/Sciss/ScalaCollider) UGens, as well as a core library of generated UGen classes.

-An extension project to ScalaCollider which aims at providing a language-neutral (XML based) UGen description database as well as a code synthesizer that generates class files for ScalaCollider.
-It is (C)opyright 2008-2012 by Hanns Holger Rutz.
+This project is (C)opyright 2008-2013 by Hanns Holger Rutz.
 All rights reserved.
-ScalaCollider-UGens is released under the [GNU General Public License](http://github.com/Sciss/ScalaColliderUGens/blob/master/licenses/ScalaCollider-License.txt) and comes with absolutely no warranties.
+All sub projects released under the GNU GPL v2+, except for the specification which is released under a BSD-style license.
+All code comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 Big thanks to Mirko Stocker for the [Scala-Refactoring Library](http://scala-refactoring.org/) which provides the AST-to-source code converter.

-### compilation
+## sub projects

+ - `spec` contains an XML specification of the standard SuperCollider UGens, suitable for synthesising ScalaCollider UGen classes or other meta data purposes
+ - `api` contains the base classes for ugens, graph elements, ugen and synth graphs.
+ - `gen` generates the source codes of the `core` project from the descriptions provided by the `spec` project
+ - `core` contains ScalaCollider classes for the standard UGens

+## linking

+All artifacts are published to Maven Central, and are available as follows:

+    "de.sciss" %  "scalacolliderugens-spec" % version
+    "de.sciss" %% "scalacolliderugens-api"  % version
+    "de.sciss" %% "scalacolliderugens-core" % version

+The current `version` is 1.1.0-SNAPSHOT.

+## building

-ScalaCollider-UGens builds with sbt 0.12 against Scala 2.9.2.
-To compile run `sbt compile`.
+The project builds with sbt 0.12 against Scala 2.10.
+To compile, run `sbt compile`.

-### running
+### generating additional UGen class files

 The UGen descriptions reside in XML files.
-The project already comes with a file for the standard UGens included with a plain SuperCollider installation.
+The `spec` sub project contains a file for the standard UGens included with a plain SuperCollider installation.
 You will need to create additional XML files if you wish to compile sources for third party UGens.

 To synthesize the source code for a given UGen description XML file, run as follows:

     $ sbt
+    $ project scalacolliderugens-gen
     > run -d path/to/scala/source/output path/to/descriptions.xml

-Thus if ScalaCollider-UGens and ScalaCollider reside in the same parent directory, to re-create the standard UGens' class files:

-    > run -d ../ScalaCollider/ descriptions/standard-ugens.xml

-(Note that currently sbt seems to exit with an `InterruptedException`&mdash;you can ignore this).

-The generated source files then need to be compiled against ScalaCollider.
-In the future, we might provide a minimum stub instead for the compilation.
+The generated source files then need to be compiled against `scalacolliderugens-core`.

-### format
+### format of ugen XML descriptions

 There is no DTD yet.
 But the structure of the XML file is as follows: